Kirk W. Johnson: Literary career

 After returning from Iraq, Johnson began fly-fishing, which led him to the story that would become his true crime book, The Feather Thief.
 The story is about how an American flutist, Edwin Rist stole remains of rare birds from the Natural History Museum in England.
 Hobbyists pay high prices for the feathers of exotic birds, including fly-fishers, who use them to catch fish.
 He learned of the heist when a guide from New Mexico told the story, leading to a five-year period of research and interviews, including with Rist.

-The Feather Thief was named an Amazon Best Book of 2018, shortlisted for a Crime Writers Association Gold Dagger Award, a finalist for the 2019 Edgar Awards (Best Fact Crime), a semifinalist for the Goodreads Choice Awards, and longlisted for the Andrew Carnegie Medal.

-The Feather Thief made numerous lists, including Oprah's 20 Best True Crime Books of All Time, Outside's The Outdoor Books that Shaped the Last Decade, Buzzfeed's Best Books of 2018, Popular Mechanic's Best Sci/Tech Books of 2018, Forbes Best Books About Birds in 2018, Mental Floss Best Books of 2018, the American Birding Association's Best of 2018, BookPage's Best Books of 2018, BookRiot's Favorite Books of 2018, Outside's The Contemporary Adventure Canon, and Good Housekeeping's 25 Best True Crime Books of All Time.
+The Feather Thief made numerous lists, including Oprah Winfrey's 20 Best True Crime Books of All Time, Outside's Books that Shaped the Last Decade, and Good Housekeeping's 25 Best True Crime Books of All Time.
+Additionally, it was listed as one of the best books of 2018 by BuzzFeed News, Popular Mechanics, Forbes, Mental Floss, the American Birding Association, BookPage, and BookRiot.

-The Fishermen and the Dragon won the Carr P. Collins Award for Best Book of Nonfiction, and was named The Texas Observers Best Nonfiction Book of 2022, New York Public Library's Best Books of 2022, the Friends of American Writers 2023 Literature Award, and was the selection for the 2023 Gulf Coast Reads Program.
+The Fishermen and the Dragon won the Carr P. Collins Award for Best Book of Nonfiction, the Friends of American Writers 2023 Literature Award, and was the selection for the 2023 Gulf Coast Reads Program.
+It was listed as one of the best books of 2022 by The Texas Observer and the New York Public Library.

 Screenwriting career

-Johnson is adapting The Feather Thief into a television series.

-He is the creator of an ongoing series, currently in development with Universal International Studios and Sue Naegle's Dinner Party Productions.

-Last Flight, a feature about the Fall of Kabul is currently in development with Babak Anvari directing and Two & Two Pictures producing.

-The rights to The Fishermen and the Dragon were sold to George Clooney's production company for a multi-part series.

-Work with This American Life

-Johnson has recorded many pieces with This American Life, including: